mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 1. Install your package.

-   `build.sh` should print instructions for installing the package.
+   `build.sh` prints instructions for installing the package.
 They will look something like this:

    ```bash
    $ dcos package repo remove myframework-aws